---

 ## When to use this

-## Pattern: Step ID as idempotency key
+## Step idempotency

 Every step has a unique, deterministic `stepId` available via `getStepMetadata()`.
 Pass this as the idempotency key to external APIs: